HuanLab/ML4MassSpec/README.md

 ### 3. Set Up Python Virtual Environment with pip

+Creating a separate environment keeps this tutorial’s packages isolated and avoids conflicts.

 For **Windows**, use the Anaconda Prompt.
 For **Mac**, use the Terminal app.
 Run each command below and read the explanation:

 ```bash